topherCantrell/pixel-TopHat/README.md

 A top hat covered in NEO pixels for the 2017/2018 FIRST Robotics season.

-  - Side: 38pixels around x 10pixels high
+  - Crown: 38pixels around x 10pixels high
   - Top:
   - Brim: